skip to content

 new-balance-1080v2

 The New Balance Fresh Foam X 860v13 is your go-to shoe when you need stability and cushion.
 Fresh Foam X technology gives you a plush and cushioned feel, while its medial post supplements your feet with top-tier stability.
 Designed with a snug fit in mind, the 860 has a structured and breathable mesh upper and a gusseted tongue to provide a secure fit.
-The 10 mm drop, which helps offload pressure from the heels to the ball of the foot, is what makes this a great shoe for those who suffer from heel pain like Plantar Fasciitis, Morton's Neuroma, and Heel Spurs.
+The 10 mm heel to toe drop, which helps offload pressure from the heels to the ball of the foot, is what makes this a great shoe for those who suffer from heel pain like Plantar Fasciitis, Morton's Neuroma, and Heel Spurs.

 New Balance 860v13